Pemberton, Greater Manchester

 Historically a part of Lancashire, Pemberton was formerly a township and parish in the hundred of West Derby.
 Following the Industrial Revolution, Pemberton became a densely populated industrial district comprising a variety of coal mines, stone-quarries, brick manufactories, and cotton mills.
 Coal mining was the principal industry of what was described in 1911 as an "unpicturesque, bare and open" area.
-The former Pemberton Urban District, along with Wigan Municipal Borough to form the County Borough of Wigan in 1904.
+The former Pemberton Urban District, along with Wigan Municipal Borough merged to form the County Borough of Wigan in 1904.

 History

 The name Pemberton derives from Penn-bere-tūn, which is believed to be a combination of the Celtic penn meaning hill, the Old English bere meaning barley plus the Old English suffix of -ton meaning a farm or settlement.

 Unmentioned in the Domesday Book of 1086, Pemberton does not appear in records until 1212, when it was documented to have been a thegnage estate, or manor, comprising "two plough-lands", with an annual rate of 20 shillings payable by the tenant, Alan de Windle, to King John.

 There were several collieries in the area, and sandstone was also quarried.
 At Newtown were cotton mills and iron works.
-A well at Lamberhead Green (Pingate) was noted for its excellent water quality.
 The area is served by Pemberton railway station.

 Governance

 Pemberton was formerly a township in Wigan ecclesiastical parish, in the hundred of West Derby, and was recognised as a civil parish in 1866.
 From 1894 to 1904, the Pemberton parish constituted the Pemberton Urban District.
 In 1904 the urban district was abolished with its territory transferred to the borough and local government County Borough of Wigan.
-The 1911 Encyclopædia Britannica describes Pemberton as being part of Wigan (which then formed 5082 acres).
-In 1920, the Pemberton parish was abolished and its former area was used to enlarge the Wigan parish, making the area of the parish and county borough identical.
+The 1911 Encyclopedia Britannica describes Pemberton as being part of Wigan (which then formed 5082 acres).
+In 1911 the parish had a population of 23,642.
+On 1 April 1920, the Pemberton parish was abolished and its former area was used to enlarge the Wigan parish, making the area of the parish and county borough identical.
 Pemberton today is considered part of Wigan for purposes of the Office for National Statistics, and in most reputable contemporary publications.
 This is also the approach taken also in several other modern online sources, which omit Pemberton as a standalone settlement.